consensusnetworks/casimir/README.md

 ## Status

-Casimir is an early work-in-progress – we will share more information in the initial version of our [website](apps/website/).
-In the meantime, feel free to join @ [💬 Casimir Discord](https://discord.com/invite/Vy2b3gSZx8) if you want to say hello and discuss the project.
+Casimir is an early work-in-progress – check out our website for more information about what we're building.
+Also, in the meantime, feel free to join @ [💬 Casimir Discord](https://discord.com/invite/Vy2b3gSZx8) if you want to say hello and discuss the project.

 ## Setup